 In 2016, the City created a separate dedicated Water Resources Engineering Division within the City's Public Works Department.
 As part of this effort, City staff dedicated to stormwater work, as expressed in full time equivalents (FTEs), increased from 28 FTEs present at the end of 2015 to 52.25 FTEs at the end of 2016.
-In 2017, City staff dedicated to stormwater work further increased to a total of 66.25 FTEs, and by mid-2018 was fully staffed at 68 FTEs.
+In 2017, City staff dedicated to stormwater work further increased to a total of 66.25 FTEs, and by then end of 2019 was fully staffed at 73 FTEs.